 I also enjoyed seeing Naturelab from Tokyo, the company behind the successful Moist Diane hair care range.
 Naturelab always has a fun exhibition stand, with plenty of video clips and product displays and stuff to try out.

 On my very last afternoon I came across a charming little organic brand from Hong Kong.
-Kimature (named after founder Kim Chen) manufactures its 20-odd sku range in Hong Kong and many of the ingredients come from a local organic farm which is run by Kim and her husband Edward Ian.
+Kimature (named after founder Kim Chen) manufactures its 20-odd sku range in Hong Kong and many of the ingredients come from local organic farms.
 The product range is based on Chinese medicinal herbs (a combination of TCM and organic, how cool is that!) and includes six products for sensitive skin made with Honeysuckle (facial cleansing milk, facial oil, soothing lotion, moisturising cream, body oil and body lotion).

 There are also four products made with Chinese Motherwort (cleansing milk, hydrating toner, face cream, body lotion and body wash), four products with Mugwort extract (cleansing milk, hydrating toner, hydrating cream, body wash, hand wash, body lotion, a massage ointment and a shampoo), five products with Roselle (cleansing milk, toner, face cream body lotion and hand cream), plus a coffee shampoo, the Mulberry Nurturing Essence (which, I think, is a conditioner of some sort) and Indian Mint hand cream.
 Kimature was launched in 2015; the products are currently sold primarily online but they also have a small retail store in Hong Kong.